-If the Monitoring Officer does not dismiss the complaint or alternative action is inappropriate or the complainant is unwilling to pursue it, the initial assessment will, if practicable, take place within 15 working days of receipt of the member's written comments under section 2 above.
+If the Monitoring Officer does not dismiss the complaint or alternative action is inappropriate or the complainant is unwilling to pursue it, the Monitoring Officer will undertake an initial assessment of the complaint.
+The initial assessment will, if practicable, take place within 15 working days of receipt of the Member's written comments under section 2 above.

-The decision on the initial assessment will be made by the Employment Appeals and Ethics Sub-Committee of the General Purposes Committee (the Sub-Committee), together with the Independent Person if the member has requested his/her involvement or the Monitoring Officer considers his/her involvement appropriate.
+The decision on the initial assessment will be made by the Monitoring Officer, together with the Independent Person if the Member has requested his/her involvement or the Monitoring Officer considers his/her involvement appropriate.